leidongR/gr.api.sheet/README.md

 # gr.api.sheet
 Transfer xlsx files as restful querying apis

-When app started, it will read assigned xlsx files and transfer each sheet as a restful querying api.
+Each sheet will be transfer as one restful querying api.

-## Limited File Format
+## Supported Files
 xlsx files with datatable-like sheets

 datatable-like means:
-- first row is column title row
+- the first row is data header
-- other rows are data rows
+- other rows are data

-## Supported datatypes
+## Supported Datatypes
 - number for integer, float
 - string for others

-## Supported query functions
+## Supported Query Functions
 - Equality
 - $lt, $lte, $gt, $gte
 - $in, $ne